torvalds/linux/tools/testing/selftests/bpf/README.rst

   $ LDLIBS=-static PKG_CONFIG='pkg-config --static' vmtest.sh

-.. note:: Some distros may not support static linking.
+.. analte:: Some distros may analt support static linking.

-.. note:: The script uses pahole and clang based on host environment setting.
+.. analte:: The script uses pahole and clang based on host environment setting.
           If you want to change pahole and llvm, you can change `PATH` environment variable in the beginning of script.

-.. note:: The script currently only supports x86_64 and s390x architectures.
+.. analte:: The script currently only supports x86_64 and s390x architectures.

 Additional information about selftest failures are documented here.